 The Mexican Revolution was a period of intense social and political transformation for all generations of Mexicans.
 Nationalism swept the country, and the notion of masculinity became inextricably intertwined with patriotism.

 These social changes actually worked in favor of Robles’ acceptance as a transgender man.
 His embrace of masculinity as well as his impressive fighting skills on the battlefield convinced many of those around him to tolerate and even accept his gender identity.
-As a trans man, Amelio Robles Ávila embodied many of the values and ideals that were associated with what it meant to be a true patriot during the Mexican Revolution.
+As a trans man, Amelio Robles Avila embodied many of the values and ideals that were associated with what it meant to be a true patriot during the Mexican Revolution.

 When Robles’ story became known to a journalist named Miguel Gil in Mexico City, he sought to meet the guerrilla fighter.
 Robles was interviewed, photographed, and placed on the front page of El Universal, one of Mexico’s largest newspapers.
 In the now-famous photograph, Robles proudly poses while holding his personal pistol and a cigarette.
 This brush with fame, though brief it may be, gave him the opportunity to portray himself as he wanted to be understood by the rest of the world.

-Robles Embraces Machismo In The Mexican Revolution
+Amelio Robles Embraces Machismo During the Mexican Revolution

 It should be noted that during the Mexican Revolution, many women served alongside their male counterparts on the battlefield.
 Often dressing in masculine clothing, these women were known as soldaderas.
 They typically tended to the wounded, cooked meals, performed maintenance on weaponry, and more.

 However, soldaderas presented themselves as male to protect themselves from sexual violence and break free from the gender restrictions that prevented them from participating in much of Mexican society.
-Though he likely interacted with many soldaderas throughout his service during the revolution, Amelio Robles Ávila was a transgender man, not a soldadera.
+Though he likely interacted with many soldaderas throughout his service during the revolution, Amelio Robles Avila was a transgender man, not a soldadera.

 “The paradox was Robles’ successful gender transition simultaneously subverted and reinforced normative heterosexuality and stereotypical masculinity it re-created.”

-Military Service After The Mexican Revolution
+Robles’ Military Service After the Revolution

 Robles remained a guerrilla fighter in the Zapatista Movement until about 1918.
 During that period, he rose through the ranks to become a colonel, or coronel, with more than 300 men in his command.
 It’s believed he was shot six times throughout his service.
 After the assassination of Emiliano Zapata, Robles joined the Mexican Army.
-He continued to love the lifestyle that the military offered him, and he fought under the command of Adrian Castrejón.
+He continued to love the lifestyle that the military offered him, and he fought under the command of Adrian Castrejon.

-From 1923 to 1924, Robles joined Alvaro Obregón’s forces and fought at the Agua Prieta Revolt.
+From 1923 to 1924, Robles joined Alvaro Obregon’s forces and fought at the Agua Prieta Revolt.
 While serving in Hidalgo, he was shot and discharged from the Mexican Army.

 Due to his strategic mind and courage on the battlefield, he made powerful friends in the military, many of whom went into politics after the revolution.
 These allies helped legitimize Robles’ transgender identity in broader Mexican society.